Water and Wastewater Treatment by Membraflow

 FAQ – Frequently Asked Questions

-Various processes are used for water treatment, depending on the water quality and the desired application.
-These include mechanical processes (sedimentation, filtration, membrane technology), chemical processes (precipitation, flocculation, neutralization, disinfection with chlorine or ozone) and physical processes (UV irradiation, distillation, adsorption via activated carbon).
-A combination of these processes is used in many applications.
+A variety of treatment methods are used in water treatment, depending on water quality and the intended application.
+These include mechanical processes (such as sedimentation, filtration and membrane technology), chemical processes (including precipitation, flocculation, neutralisation, and disinfection using chlorine or ozone), as well as physical processes (UV irradiation, distillation, and adsorption using activated carbon).
+In many applications, a combination of these methods is employed.

-Various filtration processes are used in drinking water treatment.
-These include microfiltration (MF), Ultrafiltration (UF), Nanofiltration (NF) and Reverse osmosis (RO).
-While microfiltration retains larger particles and microorganisms, ultrafiltration also removes finer suspended particles and viruses.
-Nanofiltration and Reverse osmosis are even finer and are used to remove dissolved salts, minerals or pollutants.
+Several filtration technologies are used in drinking water treatment, including microfiltration (MF), ultrafiltration (UF), nanofiltration (NF), and reverse osmosis (RO).
+Microfiltration removes larger particles and microorganisms, while ultrafiltration also retains finer suspended solids and viruses.
+Nanofiltration and reverse osmosis provide even finer separation and are used to remove dissolved salts, minerals, and contaminants.

-Commercial water treatment refers to processes for cleaning and treating water that is used in commercial and smaller industrial operations - for example in laundries, food production or cooling circuits.
-The aim is to purify water efficiently and reuse it several times in order to reduce operating costs and comply with environmental regulations.
+Commercial water treatment refers to processes used to treat and purify water in commercial and smaller industrial operations, for example in laundries, food production facilities, or cooling circuits.
+The goal is to treat water efficiently and enable reuse in order to reduce operating costs and comply with environmental regulations.

-Water plays a central role in almost all branches of industry.
-For example, as process water, cooling water, cleaning medium or solvent.
-It is used in the chemical industry, food production, metalworking and energy generation, among others.
-As it is often heavily contaminated in the production process, reliable treatment is necessary in order to be able to reuse it or dispose of it safely.
+Water plays a vital role in almost all industrial sectors, for example as process water, cooling water, a cleaning medium, or a solvent.
+It is used in industries such as chemical manufacturing, food production, metal processing, and power generation.
+As water often becomes heavily contaminated during production processes, reliable treatment is essential to enable reuse or safe discharge.

-In wastewater treatment, contaminated water is purified in several stages.
-The process usually begins with mechanical pre-treatment, in which coarse particles are separated out.
-This is often followed by biological processes, in which microorganisms break down organic substances, and chemical-physical stages to remove further pollutants.
-Modern technologies such as membrane filtration make it possible to significantly improve cleaning and remove even the finest impurities.
+In wastewater treatment, contaminated water is cleaned in several stages.
+The process typically begins with mechanical pre-treatment, where coarse particles are removed.
+This is often followed by biological treatment, in which microorganisms break down organic substances, and chemical-physical stages to remove additional contaminants.
+Modern technologies such as membrane filtration significantly enhance treatment performance and allow even the finest impurities to be removed.

-Wastewater treatment can be mechanical (screening, sedimentation), biological (activated sludge, trickling filter, membrane bioreactor) or chemical-physical (precipitation, neutralization, activated carbon, membrane technology).
-Several processes are often combined in order to achieve high water quality.
+Wastewater treatment can be mechanical (screening, sedimentation), biological (activated sludge, trickling filters, membrane bioreactors), or chemical-physical (precipitation, neutralisation, activated carbon, membrane technology).
+In practice, multiple treatment methods are often combined to achieve high water quality.

-Industrial wastewater is produced in production processes, for example through cooling, cleaning or chemical reactions.
-It may contain organic and inorganic substances, oils, fats, chemicals or heavy metals and must therefore be treated professionally before being discharged into the sewer system or reused.
+Industrial wastewater is generated during production processes, for example through cooling, cleaning, or chemical reactions.
+It may contain organic and inorganic substances, oils, fats, chemicals, or heavy metals and therefore must be professionally treated before discharge into the sewer system or prior to reuse.

-Yes, ceramic membrane filtration is particularly suitable for the treatment of wastewater.
-It works purely physically, reliably removing particles, micro-organisms, oil droplets and the finest impurities, thereby delivering a clear filtrate.
-Thanks to its robustness and durability, it is ideal for industrial wastewater with fluctuating quality or high loads.
+Yes.
+Ceramic membrane filtration is particularly well suited for wastewater treatment.
+It operates using a purely physical separation principle, reliably removing particles, microorganisms, oil droplets and even the finest contaminants to produce a clear filtrate.
+Due to its robustness and long service life, it is ideal for industrial wastewater with fluctuating quality or high pollutant loads.

-Wastewater treatment plants are technical systems that purify wastewater from households, trade or industry so that it can either be reused or returned to the environment.
-Depending on the application, they consist of mechanical, biological and chemical-physical stages.
-Modern systems are increasingly integrating membrane technology in order to achieve a particularly high purification performance.
+Wastewater treatment plants are technical systems that treat wastewater from households, commercial operations, or industry so that it can either be reused or safely returned to the environment.
+Depending on the application, they consist of mechanical, biological, and chemical-physical treatment stages.
+Modern systems increasingly integrate membrane technology to achieve particularly high treatment performance.